Join Our Social Swim Community

 More information about our groups:

-Each of our Facebook groups has an admin(s) who volunteers to run the Facebook group, they are not a swim host, swim coaches or trained lifeguards they are people that stepped up to start a group because they swam with a Bluetit somewhere and loved it so much they wanted a group near home.
+It's important to realise that the volunteers are not swim hosts, swim coaches or trained lifeguards they are people that stepped up to start a group because they swam with a Bluetit somewhere and loved it so much they wanted a group near home.
 Our Social Swim Community wouldn't exist without them!

 If you have health conditions you should check with a doctor before taking part in cold water swimming.

-If you would like to start up a Bluetits Social Swim Community group in your area please have a read of this then fill in this form.
+If you would like to start up a Bluetits Social Swim Community group head here to find out more.

 FAQs